 Any manufactured home over 45 feet in length is exempt from vehicle registration in Wisconsin.
 This does not apply to 5th wheels, park-model RV trailers, and travel trailers.
 However, manufactured and mobile homes must still be titled.

 All other trailers must be titled and registered, and should follow the guidelines listed on the DOT's mobile home and trailer page.

 Motor homes should be registered with the DOT as with other motor vehicles.
-Send your application and other required documents to the appropriate address listed on the form.
+Send your application and other required documents to the appropriate address listed on the registration form.

 Mobile homes, manufactured homes, and trailers are registered based on the year and length of your vehicle.
 You may need to send your registration either to the Department of Transportation or the Department of Safety and Professional Services (DSPS).
 Follow the mobile home/trailer registration guide.Other Topics in This SectionBe a Hero